Disclaimer: I do not own Naruto.

 His voice made her shiver sweetly for some reason.
 Sakura turned her head to glance at him, noticing he had already been looking at her.

-"Your welcome," she replied, thoroughly spellbound by the contrast between his pale skin and dark eyes and hair… not to mention the equally sexy smirk the corner of his mouth was pulled in.
+"Your welcome," she replied, thoroughly spellbound by the contrast between his pale skin and dark eyes and hair… not to mention the way his mouth was pulled into an invitingly sexy smirk.
 To put it plainly, this man was simply captivating.

 "What floor would you like to go to?"
 She asked, averting her gaze.

-"I have to meet with Mr. Arata himself.
-That's the top most floor isn't it?"
+"I have to meet with Mr. Arata.
+That's the 30th floor isn't it?"

-Her brow furrowed at the mention of her husband's name, but nonetheless she pressed the floor's button.
+Her brow furrowed at the mention of her husband's name, but nonetheless she pressed the corresponding button.
 "Yes…"

 "By the way, the name is Sasuke Uchiha."